 Need help crafting communications that soothe jagged employee nerves during times of change?
-These best practices will set you on the path to seamless transitions.
+These best practices for how to communicate change in the workplace will set you on the path to seamless transitions.

-1. Be clear and honest about what’s changing and why
+1. Be clear and honest when communicating change to employees

 Any sort of spin, sugarcoating or jargon will look like an effort to hide something.
 You’ll gain employees’ trust if you use simple, straightforward language, and are completely upfront about what’s changing and why.
 Don’t talk down to employees — this only makes them feel resentful and unvalued.
 Some companies make the mistake of believing their employees “can’t handle the truth,” but people respond well to respectful and honest communication.
 Employees at merged companies understand why changes are being made less than those at non-merged companies.
 In the shuffle, it’s too easy to forget that employees need the basics: what and why.

 It’s not just public events that create unease: HR changes often strike a personal chord with employees.
 Suddenly the company is monkeying with their healthcare, and maybe that affects their sick child.
 Or a company might be implementing an outcomes-based wellness program, forcing employees to make lifestyle changes rather than inspiring them to focus on what matters most to them.
-Take these concerns into consideration when crafting your message — and outright acknowledge them too.
+Take these concerns into consideration when deciding how to communicate change in the workplace — and outright acknowledge them too.
 Sometimes people just need to feel heard — in times when trust is damaged, empathy and understanding are the first steps to rebuilding.

 3. Tell employees what’s in it for them